xxjapp/xdialog/readme.md

 ## Background

-Inspired by codrops' [ModalWindowEffects](https://github.com/codrops/ModalWindowEffects), this dialog library enhanced some of the original CSS effects.
+Inspired by codrops' [ModalWindowEffects](https://github.com/codrops/ModalWindowEffects), this dialog library enhanced some of the original CSS effects, and added many convenient functions.

 ## How to use it